History of Cyprus: Medieval Cyprus

-After the division of the Roman Empire into an eastern half and a western half, Cyprus came under the rule of the Eastern Roman Empire.
+Upon the division of the Roman Empire into eastern and western halves, Cyprus fell under Eastern Roman administration.
 At that time, its bishop, while still subject to the Christian Church, was made autocephalous by the First Council of Ephesus in 431.

-The Arab Muslims invaded Cyprus in force in the 650s, but in 688, the Byzantine emperor Justinian II and the Umayyad caliph ʿAbd al-Malik ibn Marwān reached an unprecedented agreement.
+The Arab Muslims invaded Cyprus in the 650s and conquered the island, but in 688, the Umayyad caliph Abd al-Malik ibn Marwan and the Byzantine emperor Justinian II reached an unprecedented agreement.
 For the next 300 years, Cyprus was ruled jointly by both the Arabs and the Byzantines as a condominium, despite the nearly constant warfare between the two parties on the mainland.
-The Byzantines recovered control over the island for short periods thereafter, but the status quo was always restored.
+The Arabs and the Byzantines both recovered control over the island for short periods thereafter, but the status quo was always restored.

-This period lasted until the year 965, when Niketas Chalkoutzes conquered the island for a resurgent Byzantium.
-In 1185, the last Byzantine governor of Cyprus, Isaac Comnenus of Cyprus from a minor line of the Imperial house, rose in rebellion, and attempted to seize the throne.
-His attempted coup was unsuccessful, but Comnenus was able to retain control of the island.
+This period lasted until 965, when Niketas Chalkoutzes conquered the island for the Byzantine Empire.
+In 1185, the last Byzantine governor of Cyprus, Isaac Komnenos, from a minor line of the Imperial house, rose in rebellion, and attempted to seize the throne.
+His coup was unsuccessful, but Comnenus retained control of the island.
 Byzantine actions against Comnenus failed because he enjoyed the support of William II of Sicily.
 The Byzantine emperor had an agreement with the sultan of Egypt to close Cypriot harbours to the Crusaders.